readium/webpub-manifest/modules/sync-narration.md

 This is a draft document from the Readium community.
 It is currently implemented in Readium Desktop.

-An useful evolution would be to extend this structure with a proper support for still and moving images.
+A useful evolution would be to extend this structure with a proper support for still and moving images.
 A textual publication could then be enhanced with the apparition of small illustrations or sign-language videos explaining words or utterances, upon manual selection of those textual segments.
 This feature would be very useful for cognitive disabled people, but also for children or people learning a new language.
 Such feature also has the advantage of being 100% descriptive (no javascript involved in the publication).

 ## Structure of a Synchronized Narration document